 It has been decided to exploit the expertise of the local consortium and to develop an APP where to store and update video and materials about each of the measures implemented.

-This modality will allow the city of Florence to offer to any interested user an inside overlook of the pilot action with videos in the field and direct contributions of all partners explaining their innovations.
-Moreover, in the next period, it will be possible to add further contents with the last actions to be finalised and upcoming monitoring data.
+This modality will allow the city of Florence to offer to any interested user an inside overlook of the pilot action with videos in the field and direct contributions of all partners explaining their innovations and upcoming monitoring data.

-The web-APP has been tested during the site visit of the project consortium in October 2019 and contents have been made available also in English to reach a wider public.
+The web-APP was tested during the site visit of the project consortium in October 2019 and contents are made available also in English to reach a wider public.